Looking for a safe stance on the use of exclamation marks in recruitment advertising? Me neither.

 Posted by Mitch on 10th August 2011

-There are broadly 3 types of people who use exclamations marks when writing:
+There are broadly 3 types of people who use exclamations marks:

 Clients don’t want their recruitment agencies to be any of these things – which makes the fact that some consistently use exclamation marks in their job postings all the more surprising.